No. 25 LSU off and running with 33-17 win over No. 8 Miami | New Country 923

 THE TAKEAWAY

-Miami: Malik Rosier had a record-setting season last year with his 31 touchdowns (26 passing, five rushing) and 3,588 yards, but had some of the same issues that plagued him in losing the final three games.
+Miami: Malik Rosier had a record-setting season last year with his 31 touchdowns (26 passing, five rushing) and 3,588 total yards, but had some of the same issues that plagued him late.
 Rosier was 15 of 35 for 259 yards with two interceptions against LSU.
 The Hurricanes were down 33-3 before his 3-yard TD keeper and 32-yard TD pass to Brian Hightower in the fourth quarter.
 In the losing streak to end last season, he had three total TDs (all passing) with five interceptions.

+“The whole game was a huge learning experience for us,” Rosier said.
+“They did some stuff that we weren’t prepared for.
+That’s why I had so many scrambles and stuff.”

-LSU: An impressive start despite a somewhat ragged fourth quarter for the Tigers, who had three other division foes from the brutal SEC West ranked ahead of them in the preseason Top 25.
-After their home opener, they will get an early chance to show if they are for real when they go to No. 9 Auburn in two weeks.
+LSU: The Tigers had three other division foes from the brutal SEC West ranked ahead of them in the preseason Top 25.
+They have one more game before an early opportunity to show if they are for real.
+They play at No. 9 Auburn in two weeks.

 UP NEXT